charkost/popme/README.md

 ### Help

-To view the help menu just give
+To view the help menu just do:

 ```
 pop